Skip to Main Content

 Nature documentary production throughout Peru.

+Here is how this works in practice.
 Marine and wildlife filming in Peru spans three of the world's most biodiverse environments—the Pacific coast, the Andes Mountains and the Amazon rainforest.
 Productions can capture Andean condors soaring over Colca Canyon, llamas and alpacas across highland communities, jaguars in the Amazon, pink river dolphins and over 1,800 bird species.
-The Pacific coast at Paracas and the Lima coastline offer Humboldt penguins, sea lions and dramatic open ocean filming.
+The Pacific coast at Paracas and the Lima coastline give Humboldt penguins, sea lions and dramatic open ocean filming.

-We work with experienced Peruvian wildlife cinematographers and coordinate permits through PromPerú, MinCultura and DICAPI (the Peruvian Navy's maritime authority).
+Here is the short of it.
+We work with skilled Peruvian wildlife cinematographers and set up permits through PromPerú, MinCultura and DICAPI (the Peruvian Navy's maritime authority).
 Our team handles vessel access from Paracas and Máncora, dive operators along the Pacific, and access to Manu, Tambopata and Huascarán national parks so your crew can focus on filming.

 Capabilities